pedfx/bidhu/README.md

 # BIDHU Graphical Interface and Galaxy trainer

-BIDHU - GUI
-Research for the Catholic University of America about a Graphical Interface for the BIDHU project and the prepare of a code to recognize images of galaxies there are colliding.
+Research for the Catholic University of America about a Graphical Interface for the BIDHU project.
+Also, about preparing the code to recognize images of galaxies there are colliding.